omarchehab98/CSCC01-Team6/README.md

 As well as a breakdown of the tasks from the kanban board for each deliverable Task breakdowns before Sprint 3 are contained in the Deliverable 3 Task Breakdown file.

+### Code Review

+Contains code review documentation for each of the following:

+* Deliverable 4

 ### Development Environment

 * [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or later